 More Information!
 For more information about dynamic forms, click here.

 Accessing Data through Cloud Code

-You can use Cloud code to retrieve players and access their records.
-You can do this through a specified ID which you can retrieve from AccountDetailsRequest.
+You can use Cloud Code to retrieve players and access their records.
+You can do this through a specified ID which you can retrieve using the AccountDetailsRequest.

 //You can have the player ID saved or manually passed in var playerID = "5602c3dce4b07961f34b68c3" //Manually set the ID //Finding the player through their ID var playerVar = Spark.loadPlayer(playerData.$oid); //or (playerID) //Make a reference for that player through their ID.